To get an accurate picture on levels of service, you need to base your calculations on cost rates – not charge out rates.

 How to reduce over-servicing

-As I see it there are two essential steps to take if you want to reduce over-servicing:
+As we see it there are two essential steps to take if you want to reduce over-servicing:

 Creative work is notoriously difficult to standardise – partly because no two jobs are the same but, more significantly, because individuals work at different paces.
 One copywriter, for instance, may be able to produce 1000 words in an afternoon.
 Another might take the best part of a day to complete the same task.
 And that can have a big impact on your bottom line.